spotinst/help/src/docs/ocean-cd/concepts-features/override-strategy.md

 ## What’s Next

-Learn how to use the Provider's reference (link).
+Learn how to use the [provider's reference](ocean-cd/concepts-features/provider-reference.md).